endless-sky/endless-sky-wiki/wiki/PlayersManual.md

 :--- | :---
 Buy | B
 Sell | S
-Send to cargo | C
+Move/Buy to cargo | C
+Move to storage | R
 Install | I
 Uninstall | U

 The Buy and Sell shortcuts here are also available in the shipyard.
+The Shipyard also supports R for to sell ships and retain their outfits in storage.

 Map panels: | &nbsp;
 :--- | :---